phoenixzqy/mBookmark/README.md

 ### Features

 * Fully github based app
-  * using my github page as renderring server
+  * Using my github page as renderring server
-  * using gist as database
+  * Using gist as database
 * Privacy and security:
   * Even though your data is saved on gist which is visible to public, all data is `AES encrypted` with your own `secret`.
   * Your secret is `MD5 encrypted` and stored in your browser.
 You can safely remove them by signing out.
 A secret is just another name of password.
-  * Since it is based on Gist, you will have your power to find back/rollback/manage your data using gist features.
+  * Since it is based on Gist, you will be able to rollback/manage your data using gist features powered by github.
 * Powerfull search feature:
   * Supporting multiple keywords search, eg: `word1,word2,word3`
 * Web Application integration.
 A web app can be: